eddycharly/terraform-provider-kops/docs/data-sources/cluster.md

 - `image` - (Computed) - String - Image is the OCI image of the cloud controller manager.
 - `cloud_provider` - (Computed) - String - CloudProvider is the provider for cloud services.
 - `cluster_name` - (Computed) - String - ClusterName is the instance prefix for the cluster.
+- `allow_untagged_cloud` - (Computed) - Bool - Allow the cluster to run without the cluster-id on cloud instances.
 - `cluster_cidr` - (Computed) - String - ClusterCIDR is CIDR Range for Pods in cluster.
 - `allocate_node_cidrs` - (Computed) - Bool - AllocateNodeCIDRs enables CIDRs for Pods to be allocated and, if<br />ConfigureCloudRoutes is true, to be set on the cloud provider.
 - `configure_cloud_routes` - (Computed) - Bool - ConfigureCloudRoutes enables CIDRs allocated with to be configured on the cloud provider.